 Bakeries occupy a unique place in the food business market by offering specialty delights that are in high demand.
-Bakeries in the US make a combined $3 billion a year, with the average annual revenue for small bakeries laying between $325,000 and $450,000.
+The market size of the UK’s bread and bakery goods industry increased by 6.3% in 2022 and brought in £9.1bn in revenue.

 With this guide, you can work to ensure your bakery reaches peak profitability.

 Baking requires different equipment than most kitchens.
 Appliances like large commercial ovens can quickly get pricey.
 As part of your bakery’s financial plans, consider these bakery startup costs and remember to budget for your unique business plan:

 - Food costs: Approximately 25% – 35% of total food and drink sales